Sugar Creek Slavic Festival: Slavic Heritage

 The early Slavs came from Indo-European lands, spreading from various parts of Asia into Eastern Europe about 2000 BC.
 Under the pressure of nomadic hordes, the Slavic tribes crossed the Carpathian Mountains and pushed their way down to the Balkans.
 Others moved westward toward the upper Danube, and still others eastward toward the River Dniper and Black Sea.
 This migration continued from the fourth through the eighth century, giving birth to the Slavic nations that we know today.

 For many centuries the Slavic tribes used the same common language.
 Starting with the migration into Eastern Europe some dialectical differences began to develop among the various tribes.
 Generally, linguists divide the Slavs into three main groups - Western Slavs, Southern or Yugoslavs, and Eastern Slavs.
 The Western Slavs embrace modern nations of Czechs, Slovaks, Lusitian Serbs and Poles.
 Southern Slavs include Serbs, Croats, Slovenians, Macedonians and Bulgarians.
 The Eastern Slavs are subdivided into three separate branches: Russians (or Muscovites), White (or Bielo-Russians) and Rusyns (or Ukrainian).

 In the late 19th and early 20th centuries political and economic tension triggered a wave of emigration from the Slavic nations to America.
 These hard working people came to form settlements in cities and neighborhoods, like Sugar Creek, where jobs and the American Dream welcomed their arrival.
 Today, millions of Americans trace their family heritage to the Slavic nations.
 Celebrations, like the Sugar Creek Slavic Festival, remind us of those roots and the sacrifices made by those who came before us seeking a better life.

 Activities

 The Festival is a living display of the various Slavic customs and events continued by the people of Sugar Creek.
-Each year, locals serve traditional Slavic entrees such as Sarma (cabbage rolls), Kielbasa (Polish sausage) and Roznijici (pork kabobs).
-For those with a sweet tooth, authentic Slavic desserts such as Povitica, (walnut bread) Apple Strudel, Kolache, (fruit pastry) and various other cookies are offered as well.
+Groups and companies from across the Kansas City area serve traditional Slavic food, including Sarma (cabbage roll) meals with Croatian potato salad and slaw, Kielbasa (Polish sausage), Goulash (Slovak stew), Haluski, Peirogi and moe For those with a sweet tooth, authentic Slavic desserts such as Povitica, (walnut bread) Apple Strudel, Kolache, (fruit pastry) Kielflies, Bourekes, Medovik, savory Bierocks and other items.